shumai9/SimpleCalculator/README.md

 ## How to run the Test

 ---------------------------
-If you wish to extend and make this a fully blown performant calculator and please fork it & create a pull request.
-Constructive critisizim and feedback is all welcome.
+If you wish to extend and make this a full-blown performant calculator and please fork it & create a pull request.
+All constructive criticism and feedback are all welcome.

 >
 > git fork
 > npm run test
 >